GuanghongXu/guanghongxu.github.io/_pages/research.md

-- “Market Structure of Kenya’s Dairy Industry” (with Martin Nandelenga and Sophie Nottmeyer)\\
+- “Milky Ways: Market Structure and Behaviour of Informal Traders in Kenyan Dairy Industry” (with Martin Nandelenga and Sophie Nottmeyer)\\
 **_Scoping Complete_**
 	<details>
 	  <summary>Abstract</summary>